 What is TCM?

 TCM stands for Traditional Chinese Medicine, it’s one of the oldest holistic healing systems based on knowledge developed over 2,500 years ago.
-As a broad definition, TCM focuses on the concept of internal imbalance - what causes it, ways to treat it, and how correcting it can help us live longer, fuller lives.
+As a broad definition, TCM focuses on the concept of internal imbalance—what may contribute to it, how to address it through lifestyle practices, and how restoring balance may help support overall well-being.
 Common TCM practices include herbs, acupuncture, cupping, meditation, Tai Chi, and Qigong.
-As TCM covers a broad range of practices, the best way to understand it is by considering it’s philosophical direction through its principles.
+As TCM covers a broad range of practices, the best way to understand it is by considering its philosophical direction through its principles.

 What are the principles of TCM?